Closing the word gap among young children

 Bringing the program to early childhood educators

-Ready to Learn, seeing the potential of this program with educators as well as families, worked in partnership with Providence Talks to revise the model and curriculum so that it meets the needs of providers who work with very young children.
-In the spring of 2016, it piloted the revised model with eight providers, and in the summer of 2016, it began offering the 20 hours of professional development to center- and home-based educators in English and Spanish.
+Ready to Learn, seeing the potential of this program with educators as well as families, worked in partnership with Providence Talks to revise the model and curriculum so that it meets the needs of center- and home-based educators who work with very young children.
+In the spring of 2016, it piloted the revised model with eight providers, and in the summer of 2016, it began offering the 20 hours of professional development to educators in both English and Spanish.

 The 20 hours includes 15 hours of class time and another five hours of individual work with facilitators over the course of two months.
 It is one of the few professional development offerings available to providers in Rhode Island that targets the language development of babies and toddlers rather than preschoolers.